 (3) It symbolized the death of the Passover Lamb.

 On the eve of the Passover this darkness surely evoked memories for the faithful Jews about the first Passover.
 The ninth plague in Egypt was three-day darkness, followed by the last plague, the death of the firstborn (Ex 10:22-11:9).
 Calvary’s darkness was God’s proclamation that His Firstborn Son, the Lamb of God was dying for the sins of mankind.
 It was also an announcement that judgment was coming and people had better be prepared.

 On that Black Friday, like today, people were hurried and harried.
 They were busy.
 Jerusalem was a bustling place.
 A holiday was coming.
 Preparation must be made for the Passover.
 Little did they realize the significance of the darkness, or the death of a Jewish peasant.
 They couldn’t foresee the Light of Sunday.

-As the daylight broke forth and sun came shining across that tomb, the Son arose!
-“The Light of the World” was alive!
-Darkness was defeated!
+As the daylight broke forth and the sun came shining across that tomb, the Son arose!
+“The Light of the World” was alive.
+Darkness was defeated.
 The Devil was crippled.
-And death was overcome!
+And death was overcome.

 It’s easy for us to become fearful of our “Fridays” of darkness.
 Confused.
 Terrified.
 The world is engulfed in the darkness of sin.
 Evil is acclaimed as enlightenment.
 Perversion is praised.
 Lust is glorified.
 Greed is called good.
 Pleasure is preferred over sacrifice.
 Truth is twisted.
 Justice is denied.
-And shame has been replaced by an unblushing, brazen, in your face affront to sobriety, morality and godliness.
-And worse yet, too often we find ourselves either indifferent, accepting or engaging in the darkness of day.
+And shame has been replaced by an unblushing, brazen, in-your-face affront to sobriety, morality, and godliness.
+And worse yet, too often we find ourselves either indifferent, accepting, or engaging in the darkness of the day.